King Billy Pine Forest ~ a walk with giants

 The trees were named in honour of William Lanne (c.1835 – 3 March 1869), the Oyster Bay Aboriginal tribal leader and the last full-blooded Aboriginal Tasmanian man, who was also named after the reigning King William of England.
 His nickname was ‘King Billy’.

-Despite being called pines, these giant trees are actually conifer trees.
+Despite being called pines, these giant trees are conifer trees.
 They grow very tall, up to 40 metres high, with some trunks measuring over 1.5m in diameter.

 Old Growth Trees